Explore our newest colors - free samples available

 April 04, 2023 8 min read

 Range hoods come in three primary forms: ducted, ductless, and convertible.
 Ducted and convertible hoods release air outdoors, so they have outlets for vents.
-Ductless range hoods are strictly air-recirculating devices with no outlet to attach external vents.
+Ductless range hoods are air-recirculating devices with no outlet to attach external vents.

 There are several types of vented range hoods, each with different vent locations.